jamargoochIT/configure-ad/README.md

 But before we do that, we should briefly go over what active directory is and some of its functions.
 (This is not a comprehensive explanation of Active Directory and all its functions.)
 Active Directory is a centralized directory almost like a phone book, with usernames, passwords and permissions.
+Some of Active Directory's fucntions are:<br>
 - User Authentication – Checks credentials to make sure you’re allowed to access specific resources.
-- Group Management – Organize users into groups to make it easier to manage policies and permissions.
+- Group Management – Organizes users into groups to make it easier to manage policies and permissions.
 - Policy Enforcement – Allows admins to create and set polices for users and computers.
 - Network Organization – Hierarchical organization of forests, trees, domains, organizational units (Ous), and objects.
-- Forest – Top level – The entire hierarchical structure, that everything else resides within or below.
+- Forest – Top level – The entire hierarchical structure that everything else resides within or below.
-- Trees – Collection of one or two domains that share a common namespace: Example, if you have a main domain named buy.com a tree would be shipping.buy.com and sales.buy.com.
+- Trees – Collection of one or two domains that share a common namespace: Example, if you have a main domain named buy.com a tree would be returns.buy.com and sales.buy.com.
 - Domains – Sub-divisions – A separate area within the forest, with its own users and resources.
 - Organizational Units – Within domains, similar to folders that organize objects.
 - Objects – Individual items - Users, computers, groups, OUs, and printers.<br><br>